Lake Tahoe Sledding, Tubing and Snowparks, Oh my!

 Tubing and Snowparks

 Guaranteed family fun!
 North Lake Tahoe snowparks offer pristine snow conditions for wintertime entertainment.
 Giggle and laugh as you slip and slide your way down slick snowy hills, build a snowman, and have a snowball fight!
-Many snow play areas are free, and those that charge a fee also give you great perks such as magic carpets or tow lifts up the hill.
+Many snow play areas are free, and those that charge a fee also give you great perks such as magic carpets, tow lifts up the hill and snack bars.
 Plan your winter excursion with our complete online guide to North Lake Tahoe sledding, tubing and snowparks.

 Boreal’s Tubing Park at Playland